Zefk/Solarus-ARPG-Game-Development-Book_2/Solarus ARPG Game Development Book.md

 |Tip|Description|
 |:-----:|:-----|
-|Cludder| Do not put to many objects on one map unless it is like a junk yard or something like that.
+|Cludder| Do not put too many objects on one map unless it is like a junk yard or something like that.
 |Duplicate objects| The same objects all over the place would look weird.
 The same flower pot appearing in a room 10 times would look unnatural.
 |Spacing| Try to keep decent space when making a map.
-For example, one want to get around the chair.
+For example, one will want to get around the chair.
 |Larger Rooms| Small rooms are okay for houses, but in main locations they should be a bit more complex.
 For example, a square room after every door might get boring.
-|Outline| One should outline the map with basic tiles first because if one were to change things later after mapping it might look bad or a lot of things might need to be moved around.
+|Outline| One should outline the map with basic tiles first because if one were to change things later after mapping, then it might look bad or a lot of things might need to be moved around.
 A complete map redesign can be needed in some cases when a change is decided.
 |Doors| Doors are always good to have because there is just that wonder of what is on the other side.
 Having the door locked is even better because it is like a forbidden special place.
-|Plant Life| Plant life (EX: Vines) around windows and other places can make map look natural and not so plain.
+|Plant Life| Plant life (EX: Vines) around windows and other places can make maps look natural and not so plain.
-|Stairs|Going up to another level of floor can be as exciting as opening a door.
+|Stairs|Going up to another level or floor can be as exciting as opening a door.
 What is up there?
 A stairway that is blocked can be more interesting.
 |Hidden Floors| Finding hidden floors can make the hero feel special and enjoy exploring the map more.
 |World Name| The world having a name can help you with your map organization.
 You do not want to get lost in over 100 maps.
 |Challenging| Getting through a map too easily can be a drag!
 Make it at least a little tough or have some locations that can be seen, so the player will not want to leave the map as soon as possible.
-|Heal Spots|Having spots to rest and have a person there to give you information is good way to not make a player mad while playing the game.
+|Heal Spots|Having spots to rest and people there to give one information is good way to not make a player mad while playing the game.

 **Map Examples Legend:**